 What does the test result mean?

 If a person is positive for HLA-B27 and has symptoms such as chronic pain, inflammation, and/ or consequent damage to the spine and joints (as seen on X-ray, or other imaging), then it supports a diagnosis of ankylosing spondylitis, reactive arthritis, or another autoimmune disorder that is associated with the presence of HLA-B27.
 This is especially true if the person is young, male, and if he experienced his first symptoms before the age of 40.

-If HLA-B27 is negative, then it is less likely that the symptoms are due to an HLA-B27 associated autoimmune disorder .
-This does not, however, mean that the person does not have the suspected condition, as a certain percentage of people with each disorder will be HLA-B27 negative.
+If HLA-B27 is negative, then it is less likely that the symptoms are due to an HLA-B27 associated disorder .
+However, this does not completely exclude the possibility that the person has the suspected condition, as a small percentage of people with each disorder will be HLA-B27 negative:

 - Juvenile rheumatoid arthritis (JRA): about 80% are HLA-B27 positive